 As I mentioned when I launched this newsletter, I’m very much a journalist on a journey to get a better handle on my own finances.
-Money Talk, I hope, is an entertaining and informative result from that.
+Money Talk, I hope, is an entertaining and - more importantly - informative result from that.

 While the recommendations I give are based on thorough research, and they’re actions I would take given the circumstances laid out, you should know that I am not a qualified financial adviser.
 The recommendations I make are purely my opinion based on the data available.

 By reading Money Talk, whether as a paying or free subscriber, you therefore agree that I cannot be held liable for any financial decisions you make as a result of the information you read.

 As with any important decisions in life, you should take the time to do the relevant research and due diligence to find a solution suitable for you.
 That’s why, where possible, I always link to additional sources.